higasi24/-/README.md

 |credit|string|unique|

 ### Association
-- has_many :items
+- has_many :items, dependent: :destroy
 - has_many :favorites
 - has_many :orders
 - has_many :reviews
 - has_many :comments
 - has_many :messages
-- has_many :addresses
+- has_many :addresses, dependent: :destroy

 ## addressesテーブル
 |column|Type|Option|